bensaine/bensaine/README.md

 # Hey, I'm Ben 👋

 ## About 🧑
-I am passionate about computer science and love to acquire knowledge! <br><br>I currently work as a junior software engineer and collaborate on the [AstroVPN project](https://astrovpn.co).
+I am passionate about computer science and love learning new things! <br><br>I currently work as a junior software engineer and collaborate on the [AstroVPN project](https://astrovpn.co).
 <br><br>Fun fact!
 My favorite color is `#0075ff`/`rgb(0, 117, 255)` :large_blue_circle:.

  ## Social 📱